paypal/paypal-android/adr/2-dissolve-core-api-and-http-request-factories/index.md

 By convention, every `<FEATURE_NAME>Client` instance has a corresponding `<FEATURE_NAME>API` dependency.
 Each API component is responsible for encapsulating low-level networking and multi-threading logic so that Feature Clients can focus primarily on high-level business logic.

-The current architecture also encapsulates core API functionality in an `API` class, similar to how `BraintreeClient` in the Braintree Android SDK allows access to the following behaviors through composition:
+The current architecture also encapsulates core API functionality in an `API` class, similar to how `BraintreeClient` in the Braintree Android SDK allows access to the following behavior through composition:

 - Load Merchant Configuration
 - Initiate a Browser Switch